abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Logic
 ===

-Now let's talk about one more *seemingly* unrelated topic just so we can "surprise" ourselves when we realize it's category theory (this time there will be another surprise in addition to that, so don't fall asleep.
-Also, in this chapter I will not merely transport you to a different branch of mathematics, but to an entirely different discipline - *logic*.
+Now let's talk about one more *seemingly* unrelated topic just so we can "surprise" ourselves when we realize it's category theory.
+By the way, in this chapter there will be another surprise in addition to that, so don't fall asleep.

+Also, I will not merely transport you to a different branch of mathematics, but to an entirely different discipline - *logic*.

 What is logic
 ===